 For a Facility, access control systems are one of the most crucial assets.
 These systems not only scrutinize people entering and leaving the premises, but also establish controls against those who cannot gain access.
 It requires a good knowledge to choose among the best access control system types that fits your facility's needs.

-Hospitals use access control systems to secure information and protect staff, patients, and visitors from those with malicious intent and people who, driven by intense emotions and stress, can grow violent against health care workers.
+Hospitals use door access control systems to secure information and protect staff, patients, and visitors from those with malicious intent and people who, driven by intense emotions and stress, can grow violent against health care workers.
 Therefore, the hospital should select a unique solution from the access control system types and the specific features selected should address these security concerns.

 Access Control System Types